These models are used in the Generate Video Direct tab of Shot Studio to create motion from multiple reference images or storyboard frames.

 - Provider: fal.ai

 - Avg.
-Duration: ~266 seconds
+Duration: ~267 seconds

-- Use when: Cost-effective element-based generation (Default model)
+- Use when: Higher quality element-based generation

 Tips for Best Results